Mary Gaulden Jagger: Oak Ridge

 In 1949, she began working as a senior radiation biologist in the Biology Division of the Oak Ridge National Laboratory in Oak Ridge, Tennessee under Alexander Hollaender.
 There, in 1956, she met biophysicist John Jagger, whom she married 19 October 1956.
 While working in Oak Ridge, Gaulden Jagger became locally famous as the person who "threw the rascals out" of the Anderson County Election Commission, and was also active in the county's desegregation movement, participating in drugstore and restaurant sit-ins alongside her husband.
 Gaulden was a founding member of the Radiation Research Society and the Environmental Mutagen Society and was president of the Association of Southeastern Biologists in 1959.

 UT Southwestern Medical Center

 In the mid-1960s, the couple and their two young children relocated to Dallas, Texas.
 Gaulden took a position as a professor of radiology at the UT Southwestern Medical Center, where she retired in 1992.
 In 1966 she was a co-founder of the National Organization for Women.

-Gaulden served on the Committee on Toxicology of the U.S. National Research Council from 1989–1999, studying (among other things) the environment on the International Space Station.
+Gaulden served on the Committee on Toxicology of the U.S. National Research Council from 1989 to 1999, studying (among other things) the environment on the International Space Station.